AlejandroMartinMontenegro/Statlog-Shuttle-Classification-MLP/README.md

 Visual exploration also reveals whether variables have meaningful variance and whether scaling might be required.

 - Study class distribution (high imbalance detected)
 - Detect duplicate rows
 - Ensure correct data types
 - Inspect variable ranges and statistics
 - Plot histograms and boxplots for all features

+**3. Preprocessing**

+- Remove extremely rare classes

+- Manually balance classes 1, 4, and 5

+- Normalize all variables using Z-score scaling

+- Encode labels using LabelEncoder

+Removing rare classes helps avoid unstable training caused by classes with negligible representation.
+Manual balancing ensures that each remaining class contributes equally during training; otherwise, the neural network would be biased toward the dominant class.
+Z-score normalization ensures all variables are centered and scaled, which is critical for neural networks to avoid gradient explosion or vanishing.
+Label encoding converts categorical class labels into integers, which MLPClassifier expects.

+**4. Train/Test**

+- Use Stratified 5-Fold Cross-Validation

+- Maintain class proportions across folds

+- Evaluate model stability and generalization

+With an originally imbalanced dataset, it is extremely important to ensure that each fold of cross-validation reflects the true class distribution.
+Using StratifiedKFold guarantees this balance and prevents misleading validation results.
+Cross-validation also measures how consistently the model performs across multiple splits.

+**Model Training - MLPClassifier**

+- Neural network model with hidden layers

+- ReLU activation function

+- Adam optimizer

+- Early stopping enabled

+- Train on the balanced dataset

+- Monitor convergence and loss curve

+The Multilayer Perceptron is a powerful non-linear classifier.
+The combination of ReLU activation and the Adam optimizer allows the model to converge quickly and handle complex input spaces.
+Training on the manually balanced dataset ensures the model learns each class equally.
+Early stopping prevents overfitting by halting training when improvements stall.

+**Model Evaluation**
+- Generate accuracy, precision, recall, and F1-score

+- Build a confusion matrix

+- Analyze mistakes class-by-class

+- Verify stability across folds

+Evaluation verifies not only how well the model performs, but also how the performance is distributed across classes.
+Because this is a multiclass problem, metrics such as precision, recall, and F1-score become essential—not only overall accuracy.
+The confusion matrix is the most informative tool: if it is nearly diagonal, the model is performing very well.